intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ## Quick Start

 This section provides a quick start example for you to run Analytics Zoo Cluster Serving.
-To simplify the examples, we use docker to run Cluster Serving in these examples.
+To simplify the example, we use docker to run Cluster Serving.
 If you do not have docker installed, [install docker]() first.
 The quick start example contains all the necessary components so the first time users can get it up and running within minutes:

 * A docker image for Analytics Zoo Cluster Serving (with all dependencies installed)
 * A sample configuration file